thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 # Build guide

-This is the full build guide for the Realta EBBfocuser.
+This is the mostly original build guide for the Realta EBBfocuser - the EBB-pwm-peristaltic stepper can be built pretty much the same way.
+You will need to print and install a peristaltic pump on the front of the stepper as well.

 ## What you need to buy.

 ### Stepper motor

-I have used a 23mm thick Nema 17 stepper motor like this 17HS4023.
+I have used a 38-40mm thick Nema 17 stepper motors for my peristaltic stepper.

 ![Nema 17](../Guide/Images/17HS4023.png)

 However, any NEMA stepper motor thicker than this will work but you are limited to 1.5A per phase by the EBB36 stepper motor driver.
-Even thinner motors will work but you will have a hard time mounting them as the case will foul most mounting brackets.
 The FreeCAD file containing the parts is included in this repository so can be edited to provide a spacer to pad out the difference in width if needed.

 ### BigTreeTech EBB36